 The idea that buying a home is always better than renting is one of the most repeated pieces of financial advice out there.
-But it’s not always true, and for a lot of people, renting is actually the smarter financial decision.
+But it isn’t always true, and for a lot of people, renting can be the more sensible financial decision.

 Key Takeaways

-● Budget at least 1% of your home’s value per year for maintenance alone.
-On a $700,000 home, that is $7,000 a year before anything unexpected comes up.
+- A common rule of thumb is to budget at least 1% of your home’s value per year for maintenance alone.
+On a $700,000 home, that’s $7,000 a year before anything unexpected comes up.

-● Renting only wins financially if you actually invest the money you save.
-If the capital sits idle, the financial case for renting falls apart.
+- Renting tends to work financially only if you actually invest the money you save.
+If the capital sits idle, the financial case for renting weakens.

-● Most financial planners recommend staying in a home for at least 5 to 7 years before buying makes financial sense.
-Selling sooner often means losing money once you account for transaction costs.
+- Many financial planners point to staying in a home for at least 5 to 7 years before buying tends to make financial sense.
+Selling sooner often means coming out behind once you account for transaction costs.

-● In high-cost markets like Long Beach and greater Los Angeles, the monthly gap between owning and renting a comparable home is often significant.
-That gap has to be part of your calculation.
+- In high-cost markets like Long Beach and greater Los Angeles, the monthly gap between owning and renting a comparable home is often significant.
+That gap is worth building into your calculation.

-● Paying off a mortgage before retirement is one of the most effective ways to reduce how much monthly income you might need and extend how long your savings last.
+- Paying off a mortgage before retirement is one way to lower your fixed monthly costs and help your savings last longer.

-● Renting gives you liquidity and flexibility.
-Buying gives you equity and stability.
-Neither is universally better.
-Your financial situation determines which one serves you better right now.
+- Renting offers liquidity and flexibility.
+Buying offers equity and stability.
+Neither is universally better — your financial situation shapes which one fits you better right now.

 What You’re Really Comparing When You Rent vs. Buy